anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 <a name="3.4.1"></a>
 ### 3.4.1.
 Virtualisation
 Virtualisation is a technology that enables a guest Operating System (OS) to be abstracted from the underlying hardware and software.
 This allows to run multiple Virtual Machines(VMs) on the same hardware.
 Each such VMs have their own OS and are isolated from each other i.e. application running on one VM does not have the access to resources of another VM.
-Such virtualisation is supported by various hypervisors available as open-source (KVM, Xen etc.) as well as commercial (Hyper-V, Citrix XenServer etc.).
+Such virtualisation is supported by various hypervisors available as open-source (KVM, Xen, etc.) as well as commercial (Hyper-V, Citrix XenServer, etc.).
 Selecting a hypervisor depends on the workload needs and the features provided by various hypervisors as illustrated in Hypervisor [Feature Support Matrix](https://docs.openstack.org/nova/latest/user/support-matrix.html).
 OpenStack (Nova) allows the use of various hypervisors within a single installation by means of scheduler filters like ComputeFilter, ImagePropertiesFilter etc.

 Virtualisation Services: The OpenStack nova-compute service supports multiple hypervisors natively or through libvirt.
 The preferred supported hypervisor in this Reference Architecture is KVM.